kizunanocoin/docs/docs/running-a-node/voting-as-a-representative.md

 Congratulations on getting your representative setup!
 If you are able to do a good job maintaining the node and keeping it performing well, you may have a chance at becoming a [Principal Representative](overview.md#principal-representative-nodes).
 To reach this higher level of participation in consensus, you must get at least 0.1% of [online voting weight](/glossary#online-voting-weight) delegated to your node.
 After that any votes you send for transactions will be rebroadcast by other nodes to help with consensus even more.

-Once you are comfortable with your node setup and want to connect it to the broader Nano ecosystem, there are a few recommended options:
+Once you are comfortable with your node setup and want to connect it to the broader KIZUNANO COIN ecosystem, there are a few recommended options:

 ### Setup monitoring